 As they entered the Great Hall the tall, slender figure of the High Lady rose to her feet and stood by her chair.
+She felt the name in her mouth; Dokei.
+He hert was racing, her head lifted, her eyes seeing again.

 Ruas and Dokei knelt.
-The slave girl approached her, now with two cups, and the Lady took the Amphora from the table beside her, and filled the proffered cups.
+The slave girl approached her, now with two cups, and Ios took the Amphora from the table beside her, and filled the proffered cups.
 The girl carried them to Ruas, who again offered one to Dokei; they both raised their cups to the Lady.